Marine Weather

 Wind

-Wind is described based on the direction from where it is blowing, i.e. a west wind is blowing out of the west.
-In marine forecasts, wind speed is expressed in knots (nautical miles per hour).
+When describing Wind, reference is made to the direction from where it is blowing, i.e. a west wind is blowing out of the west.
+In marine forecasts, wind speed is expressed in knots (nautical miles per hour) at ground level (surface winds).

 Marine Weather Wind Warnings: